 The entire application is due January 15th.

-The Letter of Recommendation form is for current U of U students to submit to each faculty member for letters of reference.
+The Permission to Release Education Record form is for current University of Utah students to submit to each faculty member for letters of reference.
 Please allow ample time for the faculty member to assist you with this part of the application process.

 Western Regional Graduate Program